Charpollo/LEOS-RO/flight-rules/REALISM_REQUIREMENTS.md

    - Low perigee objects decay and re-enter atmosphere
    - High energy impacts can create elliptical orbits
    - Perturbations from J2, atmospheric drag (for LEO)
-   - Accurate propagation using SGP4 or better
+   - Accurate physics using real Newtonian dynamics
    - Real-time or accelerated time with proper scaling

-3. **Collision Physics in Orbital Context**
+3. Collision Physics in Orbital Context
    - Collisions happen at orbital velocities (7-15 km/s)
    - Debris inherits orbital velocity of parent + delta-V from impact
    - No debris "shoots off into space" - it stays in orbit